*Originally published in June 2021

 The history of the NHL draft, or any draft, is filled with “coulda, shoulda, wouldas.”
 Player development and scouting is a guessing game that determines the strength of a team’s future.
 No team escapes the process without a couple of misses.

-2019 – Moritz Seider (D)
+2019 – Moritz Seider (D, 6th Overall)

-2018 – Joe Veleno (C)
+2018 – Joe Veleno (C, 30th Overall)

 In 2018, the Red Wings had two first round picks.
 With the Vegas Golden Knights’ pick, acquired in the Tomas Tatar trade, they selected a player who many thought would get selected in the 15-25 range.
 Instead, the Red Wings nabbed him at 30th overall.

-2018 – Filip Zadina (RW)
+2018 – Filip Zadina (RW, 6th Overall)

 The Red Wings’ 2018 Draft can be summarized as the one when they picked up those who fell from their central scouting rankings.
 Many had Zadina pegged as the third-best prospect, yet Detroit snagged him at sixth overall.
 With Zadina, they added a potentially dynamic winger to a prospect pool without much “wow” factor.

-2017 – Michael Rasmussen (C)
+2017 – Michael Rasmussen (C, 9th Overall)

-2016 – Dennis Cholowski (D)
+2016 – Dennis Cholowski (D, 20th Overall)

 Before properly diving into this one, it’s important to note that the Red Wings received more value from this selection than the handful of teams that picked ahead of them.
-The Vancouver Canucks would likely swap the fifth-overall selection of this draft – Olli Juolevi – for Cholowski in a heartbeat.
+The Vancouver Canucks would likely swap the fifth-overall selection of this draft – Olli Juolevi – for Dennis Cholowski in a heartbeat.
 However, there were better players to be had at 20th overall.

 Considering the Red Wings still got him at 53rd overall, there’s no point in pointing out that Filip Hronek was a better player to snag at 20th overall.
 If their draft positions were flipped, however, would the perception of each player change?
 Other players the Red Wings could have selected include Alex DeBrincat, Samuel Girard, Carter Hart and Jesper Bratt.

-2015 – Evgeny Svechnikov (LW)
+2015 – Evgeny Svechnikov (LW, 19th Overall)

 The list of players the Red Wings could have had at 19th overall is extensive: Travis Konecny, Brock Boeser, Anthony Beauvillier, Ilya Samsonov and Brandon Carlo are just a few.
 But the player the Red Wings really missed out on now plays with Svechnikov’s brother in Carolina: Sebastian Aho.

 Considering the Red Wings’ place in the NHL standings, the team needs to accumulate more “hits” than “misses” in the first round over the next few years.
-Misses in 2015 and 2017 have left holes in the lineup the team still feels today.
+Relative misses in 2015 and 2017 have left holes in the lineup the team still feels today.
 The progress of the rebuild is directly correlated to the progress of the team’s top picks.